rd--/blksc3/md/glossary.md

 ## Code Generator

 To evaluate a block program it is first printed as a text program.
-This process is called code generation.
+This process is called code generation, and is performed by a code generator.

 ## Collapsed Blocks